mathematic-inc/if-changed/README.md

 }
 ```

 Typically, to synchronize these enums, a common approach is to extract the enum values into a "source-of-truth" file.
-This then often requires significant effort to generate the enums through the build system or a script and to get everything working correctly.
+This often requires significant effort to generate the enums using the build system or a script, and to ensure everything works correctly.
 If the job is a one-off, the costs heavily outweigh the benefits.

 This is where `if-changed` comes in.
 Instead of the above, suppose we have: